likai1993/TinyHttpServer/README.md

 ./demo_304.sh
 ./demo_403.sh
 ./demo_404.sh
-./demo_POST.sh (back to the terminal in step 2 to see its output) ./demo_PUT.sh (back to the terminal in step 2 to see its output) ./demo_HEAD.sh
+./demo_POST.sh (back to the terminal in step 2 to see server's output) ./demo_PUT.sh (back to the terminal in step 2 to see server's output) ./demo_HEAD.sh
 ./demo_DELETE.sh
 ```